dreivmeister/NonlinearSystemSurrogate.jl/README.md

-So you have a nonlinear system $f(u,p) = 0$ that you want to solve using NonlinearSolve.jl (dont think thats a must).
+So we have a nonlinear system $f(u,p) = 0$ that we want to solve using NonlinearSolve.jl (dont think thats a must).
-Maybe you need to solve it many times with different $p$ or $u$.
-Then you can use this package to train a neural network surrogate and use it to predict a root of $f(u,p) = 0$ given u and p like that:
+Maybe we need to solve it many times with different $p$ or $u$.
+Then we can use this package to train a neural network surrogate and use it to predict a root of $f(u,p) = 0$ given u and p like that:
 $surrogate(u0,p) = u_{pred}$.
 Here $u0$ is an inital guess vector for the root and $u_{pred}$ is the predicted root vector $u$.
 That can be used on its own or can be plugged into a solve routine like so: $NewtonSolve(f, u_{pred}, p) = u$.